pbedn/pbedn.github.io/content/post/2019-concurrency-in-python-intro.md

 #### Event-driven cooperative multitasking

 Cooperative multitasking, on the other hand, never initiates a context switch.
-Instead, the program must yield control.
+Instead, the program must yield control ([Cooperative in Wikipedia][cooperative]).
-[Cooperative in Wikipedia][cooperative].
 Advantage of that is that we always know when the task will be stopped and context switched.
 However, our program must be modified for that.
 In Python, asyncio module use this technique.

 #### Multiprocessing